Muthoni Kirima: In the Mau Mau uprising

-Muthoni Kirima first took the Mau Mau oath in 1952.
+Mũthoni Kĩrĩma a first took the Mau Mau oath in 1952.
 From then on, she had to balance being part of the revolution with family responsibilities.
 She started out by using her connections as a trader to get information and events that were happening to the Mau Mau that were in the forest.
 She also organized the oaths of other people.
 This was extremely hard on her because at this time her husband didn’t take the oath and she felt guilty lying to him.
-This changed in 1953 when her husband Mutungi Gichuhi finally decided that he wanted to take the oath and joined Mau Mau.
-That same day, Muthoni Kirima took him and a goat to her father in law’s home in the Kinaini forest where he swore his oath to the Mau Mau fighters.
+This changed in 1953 when her husband Mũtũngi Gicũhi, finally decided that he wanted to take the oath and join the Mau Mau.
+That same day, Mũthoni Kĩrĩma took him and a goat to her father in law’s home in the Kinaini forest where he swore his oath to the Mau Mau fighters.
 That was the last time that she would see her husband for 11 years, as he lived in the forest until 1963.

-The next day, Chief Muhoya, who was an African colonial chief in Kenya, sent soldiers to Muthoni Kirima’s house to check on her husband, as he was a candidate to be a member of the Kamatimu which was the loyalist group that was under Chief Mubhoya.
+The next day, Chief Mũhoya, who was an African colonial chief in Kenya, sent soldiers to Mũthoni Kĩrĩma’s house to check on her husband, as he was a candidate to be a member of the Kamatimũ, a loyalist group under Chief Mũhoya.
 When they questioned her, she told them that he went to get eggs and had not returned, so they eventually left.
 Three days later, they came back with the suspicion that he joined the Mau Mau fighters.
 To get the information that they needed, they beat her relentlessly.
 In an interview, she describes this by saying, “I was beaten up.
 They kicked me with their boots until I could hardly move.
 Blood oozed from my nostrils.
 They left me unconscious.”
 She credits this moment as the turning point that made her want to not just be in the village helping the Mau Mau fighters but to be a forest fighter.
 This was when she took off to the forest and after a week by herself, she found the Mau Mau fighters.